beyondobj/BeyondChat-Akash/CONTRIBUTING.md

 ```

-Before submitting your pull request, please make sure your changes pass our automated tests and a
+Before submitting your pull request, please make sure your changes pass our automated tests and adhere to our code style guidelines.

+## Pull Request Process

+1. Fork the project on GitHub.
+2. Clone your forked repository locally on your machine.
+3. Create a new branch